Brian Felderstein explains how Business Alliance, Inc. helps entrepreneurs become the best trained franchise brokers in the industry

 The current economy and job market make now a great time to be a franchise broker with BAI as there’s a great need.
-When the economy is good, our business is great; when the economy is bad, our business is fantastic!
+When the economy is good, our business is great.
+When the economy is bad, our business is fantastic!

 Felderstein talks about why it’s a great time to join BAI as a franchise broker, the advantages of working for yourself, and how BAI supports its franchise consultants and sets them up for success.

-Brian, can you explain what Business Alliance, Inc. is and what makes it the premiere franchise broker?
+Can you explain what Business Alliance, Inc. is and what makes it the premiere franchise broker?

 What does a franchise consultant do?

 We’re almost like executive recruiters for the franchise industry.
-Franchises don’t want failure and they don’t want people who aren’t going to be successful for a couple reasons.
+Franchises don’t want failure, and they don’t want people who aren’t going to be successful for a couple reasons.
 Number one, if they have a problem with franchisees who are not making money or don’t have the business acumen to be successful, that person is going to be a problem.
 Number two, if that person fails, it would make it very difficult for them to sell franchises in the future.

-Who makes a great franchise consultant and what kind of person do you recruit?
+Who makes a great franchise consultant, and what kind of person do you recruit?

 What kind of franchise systems does BAI work with?

 There are literally thousands of franchise brands, and they come in all shapes and sizes.
 You can have everything from retail to food-related to B2B to B2C to consumer-based.
 One that is very hot today is home-based franchises, anything somebody can do with limited employees and from their house.
 There are repair franchises, business consulting franchises, advertising franchises, so really it’s a plethora across the board.
 Sometimes you’ll get a call from somebody asking for one type of franchise, and they end up buying something 100 percent different because they didn’t even know it existed.

 How does BAI help franchise consultants market themselves?